Skip to Content

 • Exercise before bed.
 You may think you’re warm sitting around the campfire before bed, but as soon as you walk toward your tent, you’ll be shivering.
 Make your own heat by doing a minute of jumping jacks before climbing into your tent.
 That warmth will last until to get into your sleeping bag.

 • Wear wool to bed.
 If you know it’s going to be chilly on your next camping trip, pack merino wool base layers and socks.
 Wool regulates your temperature, won’t make you stinky, and feels super soft next to your skin.
-Woolly makes affordable merino base layers, and Darn Tough merino socks come with a lifetime guarantee.
+Woolly makes affordable Merino base layers, and Darn Tough Merino socks come with a lifetime guarantee.

 After investing in the right gear for a good night’s sleep while camping, I can honestly say that I still love sleeping on the ground.

 If you are on the fence about purchasing that high-end bag or pad, I urge you to take the plunge.
-Finding the gear that suits my camping needs has been a total game-changer, and well worth the price tag.
+Finding the gear that suits my camping needs has been a total game changer and well worth the price tag.

 Are you a tent camper?
 What tent camping tips do you have for maximizing comfort for a good night’s sleep?